RyanMarcus/dirty-json/README.md

 # dirty-json
 A JSON parser that can handle non-conforming JSON.

+*Still under heavy development.
+I haven't added it to NPM yet because I'm still working on it.*

 ## License
 > dirty-json is free software: you can redistribute it and/or modify
 > it under the terms of the GNU Affero General Public License as published by